waleedka/modern-deep-learning-docker/README.md

 ## Runing the Docker Image

 If you haven't yet, start by installing [Docker](https://www.docker.com/).
-It should take a few minutes.
-Then run this command at your terminal:
+Then run this command at your terminal and it will open a bash prompt inside the container.

 ```
 docker run -it -p 8888:8888 -p 6006:6006 -v ~/:/host waleedka/modern-deep-learning
 ```

 Note the *-v* option.
 It maps your user directory (~/) to /host in the container.
 Change it if needed.
 The two *-p* options expose the ports used by Jupyter Notebook and Tensorboard respectively.